.Tyson Summer Community Internship.

 - Complete a post-program evaluation form providing feedback to the organization about the program and its impact.

-Applications will be accepted between December 9, 2019 – April 6, 2020.
+Applications will be accepted for Summer 2021 between December 2020 – April 2021.
 Organizations will begin reviewing candidates in late-January.
-Please note, organizations may begin filling positions anytime after February 10, 2020.
+Please note, organizations may begin filling positions anytime after February 2021.

 - Complete application via Logon portal

 - If you do not already have a login ID and password you will need to create one.
 Click on the link below.
 From the grant portal home page, click Create New Account